awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 Each time the AWS SCT Extension Pack is applied to a target data store, the components are overwritten\.
 Each component has a version number, and AWS SCT warns you if the current component version is older than the one being applied\.
 You can control these notifications in the **Notification Settings** in the **Global Settings** section of **Settings**\.

-## Using the Extension Pack Schema<a name="CHAP_ExtensionPack.Schema"></a>
+## Using the extension pack schema<a name="CHAP_ExtensionPack.Schema"></a>

-When you convert your database or data warehouse schema, the AWS Schema Conversion Tool \(AWS SCT\) adds an additional schema to your target database\.
+When you convert your database or data warehouse schema, AWS SCT adds an additional schema to your target database\.
 This schema implements SQL system functions of the source database that are required when writing your converted schema to your target database\.
 This additional schema is called the extension pack schema\.

 The extension pack schema for OLTP databases is named according to the source database as follows:
 + Microsoft SQL Server: `AWS_SQLSERVER_EXT`